List of 30 Days of Night comics: 30 Days of Night: Night, Again

-30 Days of Night: Volume 2
+30 Days of Night, Vol. 1: The Beginning of the End

 For an all-new 30 Days of Night series, fright-master Steve Niles returns to the invention that launched his career, with art by warped genius Sam Kieth.
 For the first time, a brand-new cast of characters is introduced to the universe of 30 Days of Night!
 The reverberations of a vicious vampire attack on Barrow, Alaska, may still be felt as far away as sunny Los Angeles, where a curious lady known as Alice Blood strives to locate confirmation of vampire existence.

-30 Days of Night: Volume 3
+30 Days of Night, Vol. 2: Blood-Stained Looking Glass

 As the sun sets over a small Alaskan village, never to rise again for a month, a new evil emerges from the shadows to frighten the residents...
 However, after a succession of bizarre occurrences and gruesome murders, the question becomes: what lurks in the shadows?
 30 Days of Night is back in an all-new reworking that will titillate the imagination while terrifying the senses!

+30 Days of Night, Vol. 3: Run, Alice, Run

+To conclude the series all must embrace who and what they are as a war between the living and the undead has begun.
+Armies are being raised and targets being set.
+All that stands between life and chaos are a handful of Federal agents.